yashjain28/splunk-service/Readme.md

 ### Code Services

-SetupTwoFactorAuth - a setup service that creates users and ensures all constants are set.
+SetupSplunk - a setup service that creates users and ensures all constants are set.
 This service should only be run once.

 PublishToSplunkCloud - a service which published data to Splunk Cloud, the data is the mqtt message payload, which it is subsrcibed to.